Download This Sample

 Sign Me Up

-- It also became the first state of America that experienced casualties by a foreign entity due to the explosion of the Japanese bomb in Gearhart Mountain on May 1945 killing six people (note that Hawaii was not yet a state during the bombing of Pearl Harbor in 1941).
+- It became the first US state to experience casualties at the hands of a foreign entity when a Japanese bomb detonated at Gearhart Mountain in May 1945 killing six people (Hawaii was not yet a state during the bombing of Pearl Harbor in 1941).

-- Some of its famous citizens are Jane Powell (actress), Doc Severinsen (band leader), Chief Joseph (Indian leader), Home Davenport (cartoonist), and Edwin Markham (poet).
+- Some of its famous citizens are Jane Powell (actress), Doc Severinsen (band leader), Chief Joseph (Native American leader), Home Davenport (cartoonist), and Edwin Markham (poet).

 Key Statistical Information On Oregon